clebens/ledgerdemo/README.md

 ### Colin Lebens

 ## Summary
-Provides a very simple banking service that provides a service layer that is deployable with both Console and Web interfaces.
+Provides a very simple banking service that provides a service layer that is deployable with both Windows Console and Web interfaces.

 The following functionalities are supported:
 - Account Creation and Login